digital-asset/cn-quickstart/README.md

 $ make shell
 ```

+If a container fails to start there are a couple of things to try:

-If containers fail to start, ensure docker compose is configured to allocate enough memory (recommended minimum total of 32gb).
+- Ensure docker compose is configured to allocate enough memory (recommended minimum total of 8 GB).
+- Start fresh with `make clean-all` and then delete all the Docker images and volumes as well.
+- You may need to upgrade to a more recent DAML SDK installation so try `make install-daml-sdk`.

 When running `make start` for the first time, an assistant will help you setting up the local deployment.
 You can choose to run the application in `DevNet` or `LocalNet` mode (recommended) for local development and testing, the latter meaning that a transient Super Validator is set up locally.
 You can change this later by running `make setup`.